Do you run a business? Are you a freelancer looking to form a new company? If so, you may be confused about the different types of entities available.

 - Passing on ownership: Because the LLC exists as a separate entity, it’s easy to give ownership to another individual.

-- Flexibility with taxation: Owners can elect pass-through taxation or corporate tax treatment.
+- Flexibility with taxation: Owners can elect pass-through taxation (using the personal tax return), or select corporate tax treatment.

 - Easy to expand ownership: You can change from a single-member LLC to a multi-member LLC by filing an amendment with your respective state.